-Local authority has jurisdiction (LAHJ) and should make the final decision regarding adherence to region-specific or area-specific electrical codes and guidelines.
+Local Authority Has Jurisdiction (LAHJ) and should make the final decision regarding adherence to region-specific or area-specific electrical codes and guidelines.

-Proper design and installation of a power distribution system for a HP 9000 rp3410 or HP 9000 rp3440 server requires specialized skills.
+Proper design and installation of a power distribution system for an hp Integrity rx2620 Server requires specialized skills.
 Those responsible for this task must have a thorough knowledge and understanding of appropriate electrical codes and the limitations of the power systems for computer and data processing equipment.